inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 hazard and exposure layers.
 The beauty of |project_name| being open source, is that anyone that has a background in programming would be able to make their own Impact function.
-For more information see take a look at :ref:`impact_function_tutorial`
+For more information take a look at :ref:`impact_function_tutorial`

 Exposure Layers Used in Practical
 ---------------------------------